 The USEPA Green Book provides detailed information about area NAAQS designations, classifications, and nonattainment status.
 Established under the CAA, the General Conformity Rule plays an important role in helping states improve air quality in those areas that do not meet the NAAQS.
 These regulations require that projects in federal nonattainment areas that could be built with funding from a federal agency such as the RUS must demonstrate conformity with the applicable state or local attainment plan.
-To date, Clay County is not currently listed as a nonattainment or maintenance area; therefore, is in conformance with the EPA's collection of regulations and enforcement to fulfill the requirements of the Clean Air Act, known as the State Implementation Plan for air quality.
+To date, Sumner County is not currently listed as a nonattainment or maintenance area; therefore, is in conformance with the State Implementation Plan for air quality.
 See EPA Green Book Report in Appendix H as Exhibit H-1.